annelo-msft/gists/lro/scm-pattern/readme.md

 <details>
 <summary><h4><b> Client service methods </b></h4></summary>

 The `VectorStoreClient` provides service methods to start the LRO.
-Usage samples to call these APIs are provided in the preceding section.
+Usage samples to call these APIs are provided in a prior section.

 ```csharp
 public class VectorStoreClient {